Plots

 Is it advisable to hire an estate agent?

-An estate agent has experience and knowledge of the local property market and can assist with pricing, marketing, and negotiation.
+An estate agent has experience and knowledge of the local real estate market and can assist with pricing, marketing, and negotiation.
 Carefully weigh the advantages and disadvantages of hiring an agent.

-What is anticipatory land and how do I sell it?
+What is anticipated land and how do I sell it?

-Anticipatory land is land expected to become building land in the future.
-Research the opportunities and risks and submit a preliminary building request to clarify development possibilities.
+Anticipated land is land expected to become building land in the future.
+Educate yourself about the opportunities and risks and make a pre-construction inquiry to clarify development possibilities.

-Inform yourself about your remediation obligations and the devaluation of the property.
-Be aware of your disclosure obligations and inform potential buyers about existing contaminants.
+Learn about your remediation obligations and the property's devaluation.
+Be aware of your disclosure obligations and inform potential buyers of any existing contaminations.

 Subscribe to our newsletter